ahoward93/ElkStackProject1/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 99.36.181.143.

-Machines within the network can only be accessed by the jumpbox via SSH port 22 from the whitelisted IP address 99.36.181.143.
-The jumpbox can also access the ELK VM.
+Machines within the network can only be accessed by the jump box via SSH port 22 from the whitelisted IP address 99.36.181.143.
+The jump box can also access the ELK VM.
 The load balancer is also exposed to the public internet.

 A summary of the access policies in place can be found in the table below.

 | Name         | Publicly Accessible | Allowed IP Addresses   |
 |--------------|---------------------|------------------------|